Kigali: Governance and politics

 Kigali is a province-level city, one of the five provinces of Rwanda.
 The area under the city's jurisdiction has been expanded several times since Rwandan independence, the current boundaries being established through a 2005 law as part of local-government restructuring.
 The law gave the city government responsibility for strategic planning and urban development, as well as liaising with the three constituent districts and monitoring the districts' development plans.
 Like other provinces, Kigali is divided into districts—Gasabo, Kicukiro, and Nyarugenge—which are in turn divided into 35 sectors.

-From January 2020 a new administrative system for Kigali was introduced, after a law was passed by the national parliament the previous year.
+From January 2020, a new administrative system for Kigali was introduced, after a law was passed by the national parliament the previous year.
 Under the previous system, in effect since 2002, power was significantly devolved to the districts which were led by their own mayors, managing infrastructure and levying taxes, around 30 per cent of which were passed to the city-wide authority.
 The changes, implemented with the goal of reducing bureaucracy and inefficiency, gave the city council much greater power including control of the budget.
 The districts ceased to be separate legal entities, their mayors being replaced by district executive administrators appointed by the national government.

 The city council is composed of eleven individuals, down from 33 in the old system.
 Six of the council members are directly elected by the public, each district electing one man and one woman.
 The remaining five members are appointed by the president of Rwanda, subject to the approval of the cabinet.
 Each council member serves for a renewable five-year term.
 The executive branch of the city government is headed by the mayor, who is elected via a complex electoral college system, with the electorate voting for delegates at the sub-sector village level, who go on to elect other delegates through each level of the administrative hierarchy.
 The mayor and two deputy mayors form the executive committee, which reports to the council and implements its decisions.
-As of 2021 the incumbent mayor is Pudence Rubingisa, who is also leader of the Kigali branch of the ruling RPF party.
+As of 2023 the incumbent mayor is Samuel Dusengiyumva.
 Notable past mayors include Francois Karera, who held the post from 1975 to 1990 under the presidency of Juvénal Habyarimana, and Rose Kabuye, who had fought with the RPF during the Rwandan Civil War and was the first post-genocide mayor from 1994 to 1997.
 Day-to-day budget and staff management are the responsibility of a city manager, appointed by the prime minister.

 In addition to the city government, most Rwandan government offices are located in Kigali, particularly in the suburbs of Kacyiru and Kimihurura.
 This includes Village Urugwiro in Kacyiru, which is the office of the president, and the Chamber of Deputies and Senate in Kimihurura.